MohamedEmary/route-frontend/sessions/session-02/notes/session-02.md

 ## Textarea

 The `textarea` tag is used to create a multi-line text input.
-The `rows` and `cols` attributes are used to specify the size of the textarea but the user can still resize it using the mouse.
+The `rows` and `cols` attributes are used to specify the size of the textarea but the user can still resize it using the mouse by dragging the bottom right corner of the textarea.

 Example: